AndreTeixeira1998/overleafwiki/Configuring-SMTP-Email.md

 ### Editing templates

 You may also like to edit the file: `/web/app/coffee/Features/Email/EmailBuilder.coffee`.
 This will allow you to format emails to your liking.
+A recompile will be needed after editing this file with grunt compile:server